 Introduction to reading and briefing legal cases and the principles of legal writing.
 Also learn the differences between primary and secondary sources of law, utilizing state and law libraries and other research resources.
-RECOMMENDED:

-Eligibility for ENGL 110.
+RECOMMENDED: Eligibility for ENGL 110.
 PREREQ: Completion of, or concurrent enrollment in LEGL 249.
 Transfer: CSU.

-Online Course(s), See pages 87-89 for more information: 96198 LEGL 250 OLH By Arr 2.9 Hrs/Wk Online Kippes 3.0
+96198 LEGL 250 OLH By Arr 3.0 Hrs/Wk Online Kippes 3.0 8/31-12/19